WorldQL/docs.worldql.com/docs/example-projects/chat-room.md

 # WorldQL 101 - A Chatroom and Shared Canvas over Websockets in the Browser

 Use WorldQL to build a simple chat room where you can see the cursors of other users.
+Source code for this project can be found at https://github.com/WorldQL/web-examples

 :::danger Work in progress!
 We're hard at work building.
 Documentation on this example project is still a work in progress and subject to change!